rackerlabs/technical-blog/_posts/2013-10-15-my-head-in-the-clouds-with-gophercloud-and-cloud-files.markdown

 ---
 layout: post
-title: "My Head In the Clouds with Gophercloud and Cloud Files"
+title: My Head In the Clouds with Gophercloud and Cloud Files
-date: 2013-10-15 12:00
+date: '2013-10-15 12:00'
 comments: true
 author: Samuel A. Falvo II
 published: true
 categories:
   - OpenStack
-- Gophercloud
-- Files
 ---

 What ever happened to Gophercloud's Cloud Files support?